araujofrancisco/local-ai-bench/README.md

 Local-first, plugin-based LLM benchmarking for [Ollama](https://ollama.com) hosts on your own network.

-LocalAIBench discovers models from one or more Ollama hosts, runs configurable benchmark plugins against them, scores the results, and stores everything in SQLite for comparison.
+Local-AI-Bench discovers models from one or more Ollama hosts, runs configurable benchmark plugins against them, scores the results, and stores everything in SQLite for comparison.
 It ships with both a terminal CLI and a web UI (FastAPI + Astro) that you can deploy in a single Docker container.